VINYL FLOORING CLEANING AND MAINTENANCE

 As well as rubber and latex, other substances that can impregnate the PVC upper layer and cause discoloration include asphalt, crayons, printer ink, biro ink, shoe polish, paint used in some plastic doormats, or even coloured plastic bags.

 For stubborn stains, we recommend the use of undiluted Dr Shutz R1000 floor cleaner or Dr Shutz Elatex Universal Spot Remover.
 For limescale deposits, an acidic detergent (PH 3-5) can be useful for occasional application.
 Rinse surface thoroughly with clean water after use.

 Avoiding physical damage

+Like all floors, scratching can occur when dirt or sharp or heavy objects are pulled across the surface, so common-sense steps should be taken to avoid this possibility.
 The most common form of physical damage is indentation marking from pressure points such as high heels and legs/castors from furniture and appliances.
 We recommend the use of castor cups or plastic foot pads wherever possible.
 In the kitchen avoid damage from appliances by placing a sheet of hardboard between the appliance and the floor.
 When moving the appliance simply slide from one hardboard sheet to another.
 Take care with dragging heavy domestic appliances or furniture across the floor as, without protection, it could also damage the floor.
+Pets' claws may also sometimes cause surface scratching.
 Take care with cigarettes, kitchen utensils, hot or heavy objects which if dropped can damage the floor covering.

 All floorcoverings are affected by direct sunlight and are prone to colour fading.
 Keep blinds closed and direct sunlight off the vinyl floor on sunny days when possible.